section-engineering-education/engineering-education/articles/introduction-to-elastic-stack/index.md

 published: true
 url: /engineering-education/introduction-to-elastic-stack/
 title: Introduction to Elastic Stack (ELK)
-description: This article will cover the basics of Elastic Stack - a log management platform which can can search, visualize, and manage log files
+description: This article will cover the basics of Elastic Stack - which is a log management platform that can search, visualize, and manage log files.
 author: elly-omondi
-date: 2021-01-25T00:00:00-17:00
+date: 2021-02-04T00:00:00-06:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: